Pawventures

 • Annual total: $1,550

-• Road trip hotel fees: 6 nights x $30 = $180
+• Road trip hotel pet fees: 6 nights x $35 = $210

-• Flight hotel fees: 10 nights x $35 = $350
+• Flight hotel pet fees: 10 nights x $40 = $400

-• All else same
+• All else the same

-• Annual total: $2,080
+• Annual total: $2,160

 Final Thoughts

-Traveling with a dog in 2026 adds real cost to any trip, but the range of that cost is enormous depending on the decisions you make.
-A thoughtful dog traveler who books the right hotels, drives when it makes sense, and invests in quality gear at the outset can bring their total annual dog travel overhead to well under $2,000.
-An unplanned approach — whatever hotel is convenient, flying with cargo pets, no emergency fund — can cost $3,000-$5,000 or more for the same trips.
-Budget dog travel is about making intentional choices, not sacrificing experiences.
-Your dog is worth the investment — and Pawventures is here to help you make every dollar of it count.
+Traveling with a dog in 2026 adds real cost — but the range of that cost is enormous depending on the decisions you make.
+A thoughtful pet parent who books the right hotels, drives when it makes sense, and invests in quality gear at the outset can bring their total annual dog travel overhead to well under $2,000.
+An unplanned approach — whatever hotel is convenient, flying cargo with large dogs, no emergency fund — can cost $3,000-$5,000 or more for the same trips.

 Get the best Pawventures tips in your inbox